mpicbg-csbd/unet-smfish-seg/notes/notes.md

 2. by moving the conditional permute before the softmax I can use the standard softmax function.

-# PROBLEM: I can't group my tests to a separate tests folder.
+# Shitty Workaround: PROBLEM: I can't group my tests to a separate tests folder.

 Apparently you aren't supposed to call tests as you would call scripts...
+Actually, it looks like preferred behavior is, when making command-line calls within a python project, to use the `python -m module.submodule.subsubmodule` format, and not to just call the file by name e.g. `python tests/warping/test_warp.py`.

+If I put scripts into a subdirectory, then I can't import stuff from the parent directory if I call with the filename calling convention, unless you add it to sys.path explicitly.

+I avoid this problem by keeping everything in a single directory :)

-# PROBLEM: Some of my simple tests require unet, but not keras or any model.
+# IGNORE: PROBLEM: Some of my simple tests require unet, but not keras or any model.
 Just the generators!
 The generators have no dependence on keras!
 Should I separate them?

+We've factored out a lot of the unet stuff into patchmaker.py and datasets.py, but we're keeping the generator in there for now.
+Where should it live?
+Generators require X,Y and train_params...

 # BIG ISSUE FIXED